lanl-aea/waves/docs/tutorial_00_scons.rst

 The `SCons command-line build options`_ are specific to the project configuration that you are currently creating.
 `SCons`_ projects may add or remove command-line options to aid in build behavior control.
 The most relevant option to modsim projects will be ``--build-dir``, which allows project developers to change the build directory location from the command-line without modifying the ``SConstruct`` file source code.
-For example, once there is sufficient functionality in the the ``SConstruct`` file, a call to ``scons`` would create the default build directory named ``build`` and a call to ``scons --build-dir=non_default_build`` would create a build directory named ``non_default_build``.
-A preview of these commands is shown below.
-The current ``SConstruct`` file does not yet contain this functionality, but we have just added the command line options for utilizing this functionality when it is added later in the tutorials.
+For example, when there are workflow tasks defined in the the ``SConstruct`` file, a call to ``scons`` would create the default build directory named ``build`` and a call to ``scons --build-dir=non_default_build`` would create a build directory named ``non_default_build``.
+The current SConstruct file will not produce these directories yet because there are no workflow tasks defined.
+The demonstration below shows how the build directory option will behave when workflow tasks are defined.

 .. warning::